pcalcado/java-api-wrapper/README.md

 ## Examples

-The wrapper ships with two example classes in `src/examples/java` - [CreateWrapper.java][] creates a wrapper an obtains an access token using login/password.
+The wrapper ships with two example classes in `src/examples/java` - [CreateWrapper.java][] creates a wrapper and obtains an access token using login/password.
 The wrapper is then serialised to disk and used by subsequent calls of [GetResource.java][].
-You can use two gradle tasks to run these programs:
+You can use two gradle tasks to compile and run these programs:

     $ gradle createWrapper -Pclient_id=my_client_id \
         -Pclient_secret=mys3cr3t \